Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 3. Alternate Nostril Breathing: Close your right nostril with your right thumb and inhale deeply through your left nostril.
 Then, close your left nostril with your ring finger and exhale through your right nostril.
 Repeat this pattern, alternating the nostrils.
 This technique balances the energy in your body and promotes mental clarity.

-Incorporating these techniques into your sitting on knees pose drawing practice can greatly enhance your experience.
+Incorporating these into your sitting on knees pose drawing practice can greatly enhance your experience.
 Remember to listen to your body and make any necessary adjustments to find the most comfortable seat and maintain proper alignment.
 With consistent practice, you will develop a stronger foundation for your artwork and enjoy the benefits of this pose.

 Common Mistakes in Sitting on Knees Pose Drawing